squidfunk/mkdocs-material/docs/conventions.md

 on, please make sure you've made yourself familiar with the following list of
 conventions:

-### <!-- md:sponsors --> – Sponsors only { data-toc-label="Sponsors only" }

-The pumping heart symbol denotes that a specific feature or behavior is only available to sponsors via [Insiders].
-Make sure that you have access to [Insiders] if you want to use the feature.

 ### <!-- md:version --> – Version { data-toc-label="Version" }

 The tag symbol in conjunction with a version number denotes when a specific feature or behavior was added.
 Make sure you're at least on this version if you want to use it.

-### <!-- md:version insiders- --> – Version (Insiders)  { data-toc-label="Version (Insiders)" }

-The tag symbol with a heart in conjunction with a version number denotes that a specific feature or behavior was added to the [Insiders] version of Material for MkDocs.

 ### <!-- md:default --> – Default value { #default data-toc-label="Default value" }